How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 They want to catch you "unawares"!

-Then the advice is to ask the seller specific questions, note the answers, and then later in a different meeting, ask the same questions to see if there's any variation you can exploit.
+Then, when you get the seller on the hop, the advice is to ask the seller specific questions, note the answers, and then later in a different meeting, ask the same questions to see if there's any variation you can exploit.

 The example given is about "timeframes".